The Discussion Project

 - In order to be eligible to participate, registrants must be available to attend all three days of the course.

-If you are not affiliated with the University of Wisconsin-Madison and would like to take the Discussion Project course, please visit this website where individuals and institutions may register for a course series.
+If you are not affiliated with the University of Wisconsin-Madison and would like to take The Discussion Project course, please visit this website where individuals and institutions may register for a course series.

 The Discussion Project Virtual